Djonatanabreu/scientifically/README.md

 Clonning and install dependencies of the project:

-Run this tree commands lines in your terminal:
+Run this three commands lines in your terminal:

 ```prompt
   git clone https://github.com/Djonatanabreu/scientifically.git